 Students pursuing the Liberal Studies major equivalent must complete all UH Hilo requirements in the General Education Basic, Area, and Integrative categories and all other graduation requirements applying to students at UH Hilo, including the baccalaureate degree requirements.

 The application form must be approved by the Faculty Advisor, the Liberal Studies Coordinator, the College of Arts and Sciences Curriculum Review Committee and Dean.
 The form must be submitted to the Liberal Studies Coordinator no later than November 1st for the fall semester or April 1st for the spring semester.
 Once the proposal is accepted, the student should meet with the academic advisor each semester before registering.

-- Application-for-Liberal-Studies.pdf - Application for Liberal Studies Program, August 2016 Revision
+- Application for Liberal Studies Program (PDF), August 2016 Revision